 And also, check header response and X-header-robots tags.
 You should also verify the server’s response to crawling bots.
 Sometimes your website firewall may block crawlers from visiting your website.

-For On-Page and technical SEO audits, you can use a free account of the Ahrefs webmaster tool or screaming frog, etc.
+For On-Page and technical SEO audits, you can use an accessible account of the Ahrefs webmaster tool or screaming frog, etc.

 Local SEO audit